UM-PEPL/HallThruster.jl/README.md

 This will install HallThruster.jl using Julia's package manager.
 For details on setting up and running Hall thruster simulations, see [the official documentation](https://UM-PEPL.github.io/HallThruster.jl/dev).

-## Changes
+## Changelog

-!!! warning "Breaking release"
+> [!WARNING]
-    v0.18.0 is is a breaking release, made as part of our effort to move toward v1.0.0 in the next few months.
+> v0.18.0 is is a breaking release, made as part of our effort to move toward v1.0.0 in the next few months.
-    Users may need to update their code to avoid errors.
+> Users may need to update their code to avoid errors.
-    Check out the [list of changes and removals](NEWS.md) to see how to migrate your code.
+> Check out the [list of changes and removals](NEWS.md) to see how to migrate your code.

 A log of changes to the code from v0.18.0 onward can be found [here](NEWS.md).